 Besides innertextual links, it is particularly important to this paper that Exod 1-2 sets the narrative of Moses's affairs in Exod 2 on analogy with Israel's later deliverance from Egypt.8 Pharaoh's daughter rescuing Moses from the Nile's reeds (סוד, 2:3, 5), Moses delivering an Israelite by slaying an Egyptian (vv.
 11-14), and Moses fleeing into the wilderness (vv.
-15-16) where he encounters YHWH's fiery presence at Mount Sinai (3:1-6) is set on analogy to God rescuing Israel at the Sea of Reeds (סוד אור וויסי אור וו
+15-16) where he encounters YHWH's fiery presence at Mount Sinai (3:1-6) is set on analogy to God rescuing Israel at the Sea of Reeds (סוד אור ביסיד, 13:18) when Moses delivers Israel and slays the Egyptians (14:1-31), Israel fleeing further into the wilderness (15:22-18:27), and Israel encountering God's fiery presence at Mount Sinai (chs.
+19-20).9

 Besides being rich with innertextual links and employing extended narrative analogy, Exod 1-2 also contains intertextual links to Genesis.
-For instance, scholars note that Moses's placement in an "ark" ($\pi\pi$); 2:3) recalls Noah's ark ($\pi\pi$); Gen 6:14).
-Such intertextual links should come as no surprise since Exodus continues Genesis's storyline.
+For instance, scholars note that Moses's placement in an "ark" (מבה; 2:3) recalls Noah's ark (מבה; Gen 6:14).11 Such intertextual links should come as no surprise since Exodus continues Genesis's storyline.111